niplav/site/99_klong_problems.md

 -------------

 A number of changes were made to the original problems list.
-For one, Klong neither allows underscores `_` nor dashes `-` in function names, so it seemed like the best option to just remove the dashes from the names without replacing them with anything else.
-Another possible option would have been to replace them with dots `.`, but dots are usually used in order to denote modules and seemed inappropriate here.
+For one, Klong neither allows underscores nor dashes in function names, so it seemed like the best option to just remove the dashes from the names without replacing them with anything else.
+Another possible option would have been to replace them with dots, but dots are usually used in order to denote modules and seemed inappropriate here.

 Also, some problems in the __Logic and Codes__ (*P46*, *P47* and *P48*)
 section are in their original form not possible in Klong.
 We tried to